tmoss4/bahamas-nonprofits/index.md

 [Sir Charles Hayward Library][47] - A public library located on The Mall Drive, Freeport, Grand Bahama.

 [Bahamas Urban Development Center][48] - To educate and empower all children to maximize their full potential through early intervention training, academic support and youth development programs that will prepare them for economic self-sufficiency.
 To learn about sexuality education, and safe sex methods.

+[Violets Are Blue][55] - Encourages, develops, and fosters entrepreneurship in Nassaus Inner City communities.

 [YMCA Grand Bahama][49] - To create a community center for sports and recreation that is a safe haven for children, as well as a significant contributor to their development into intelligent, law abiding, and productive citizens.